diku-dk/hpps-e2020-pub/material/6-p-1/README.md

 # Exercises in loop analysis, transformations, and acceleators

+**Note:** _The solutions are not hidden on Internet Explorer/Edge_ as it does not support the feature used to hide them.
+Please use any other browser, or avoid scrolling into the solution.

 ## Direction vectors

 Construct all direction vectors for the following loop nests and indicate the type of dependency associated with each.
+Also explain whether any of the loops can be executed in parallel.

 ### A